Updated in 2021

 How can you help the original creators?

 YouTube publishers like Destin are well aware of this practice and have even coined a name for it, it’s called Freebooting.
-They have been actively telling everyone about it and want users to help them by reporting the stolen content by Facebook Pages that do not give proper credit to the original creator (a link back is bare minimum).
+They have been actively telling everyone about it.
+They want users to help them by reporting the stolen content by Facebook Pages that do not give proper credit to the original creator (a link back is the bare minimum).

 Here is a Infographic to help you figure out if the content you are viewing on Facebook is stolen or not.